animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-By default, {sdg-name} uses {data-store-name}'s Snapshot Services on startup to import data and on shutdown to export data.
+By default, Spring Data for GemFire uses GemFire's Snapshot Services on startup to import data and on shutdown to export data.
 However, you may want to trigger periodic, event-based snapshots, for either import or export, from within your Spring application.